Shawnee: Unrecognized groups who claim Shawnee descent

+The United Remnant Band of the Shawnee Nation of Bellefontaine, Ohio, has been the subject of state-level consideration.
+In 1979 and 1980, the Ohio state legislature held hearings regarding state recognition of the United Remnant Band.
+The band submitted historical and genealogical documentation to the state in support of its claim of descent from the historical Shawnee.
+The Ohio General Assembly conducted hearings and heard testimony from multiple parties.
+In 1980, the 113th Ohio General Assembly adopted a "Joint Resolution to recognize the Shawnee Nation United Remnant Band," passed by the Ohio Senate during the Regular Session, Am.
+Sub.
+H.J.R.
+No. 8, 1979–1980.
+This measure was a congratulatory resolution and carried no legal force.
+An Ohio attorney general's office spokesperson later explained that "the resolution has no force of law in the state of Ohio… It was basically a ceremonial resolution."

 Social and kinship groups

-Before contact with Europeans, the Shawnee tribe had a patrilineal system, by which descent and inheritance went through paternal lines.
-This was different from many of the Native American tribes, who had matrilineal kinship systems.
-In that alternative, children were considered born to the mother's family and clan, and inheritance and property was passed through the female line.
+Before contact with Europeans, the Shawnee had a patrilineal social system, in which descent and inheritance were traced through the paternal line.
+This differed from the kinship systems of many other Native American tribes, which were matrilineal.
+In matrilineal systems, children were considered members of their mother's family and clan, and inheritance and property passed through the female line.

-According to mid-19th century historian Henry Harvey, the Shawnee were ruled by kings, whom they called sachema [or sachems], who reigned by succession in the matrilineal line.
-For instance, the children of a king would not inherit the position.
-The sons of his brother, by the mother, or the sons of his sister (and after them, the sons of her daughter) would reign.
-Women did not inherit such a position directly.
-Harvey suggested that the Shawnee relied on this system of descent because a woman's sons would always be considered legitimate.
+According to the mid-19th-century historian Henry Harvey, the Shawnee were ruled by kings, whom he referred to as sachema [or sachems], who succeeded to office through a matrilineal line.
+Under this system, a king's own children would not inherit his position.
+Instead, succession passed to the sons of his brother through the mother, or to the sons of his sister, and subsequently to the sons of her daughter.
+Women did not inherit the position directly.
+Harvey suggested that this form of succession was favored because a woman's sons were always considered unquestionably legitimate.

 The five divisions, or septs, of the tribe were commonly known as: